computourist/RFM69-MQTT-client/README.md

 - implemented system device 9: number of retransmissions needed in the radio link
 - removed some of the debug code as a result of memory constraints

+Version compatibility:

+GW release    2.2	    2.3
+DHT           2.1	    2.2
+DIG	          -   	  2.2
+LCD	          2.0	    2.1
+RC	          1.0	    2.0
+RFID	        1.0	    -

+RFID has not been upgraded yet since the code is not stable. (it will work -unstable- with GW2.3 though)

 Changes in Gateway version 2.2:
 - changed handling of binary input devices to improve compatibility with Openhab